nreid/vc_tutorials/Part1_qc_alignment.md

 `samtools view -bh <file> <region>` outputs the given `region` from the `file`, includes the header, and outputs as a compressed BAM file.
 `samtools sort -n -` sorts the reads by name so that read pairs will be found together in the file.
 The `-` indicates the data should be read from the pipe.
-`bedtools bamtofastq` converts bam format back to fastq.
+`bedtools bamtofastq -i /dev/stdin/ -fq <read 1> -fq2 <read 2>` converts bam format back to fastq.
 In this case `/dev/stdin/` indicates the data should be read from the pipe.

 Below is an example of this code put together to download data for the son: